Backup Less Archive More

 - RAID Array – Cheaper than a VTL and uses the backup software to create the virtual tape library

-- Purchase new or upgrade existing technology
+- Systems outdated – Purchase new or upgrade existing technology

-- Software and hardware maintenance renewals
+- On-going cost of software and hardware maintenance renewals

-- Purchase additional backup software and agents
+- On-going purchase of additional backup agents and software

-- Purchase additional tapes, disk storage
+- Purchase additional backup tapes or storage

-- Increased offsite storage costs for DR or cloud
+- Increasing offsite storage costs

 The indirect costs associated with backup are as follows: